Why Vinyl Record Grading Matters

 Fair / Poor F / P Barely playable or unplayable.
 Severe damage.
 Placeholder value only.

-Now let's break down each grade so you know exactly what to look and listen for.
+Now we break down each grade so you know exactly what to look and listen for.

 Mint (M)